samglish/First-responder-process/README.md

 - Label all evidence with timestamps, handler info, and purpose.
 - Secure evidence physically and digitally.
 - Maintain a detailed custody log from collection to court presentation.

+### 6. Handoff
+- Transfer all data and documentation to the **digital forensics team**.
+- Provide a summary report of actions taken during first response.
+- Assist investigators with contextual or system-specific information.

+---